 About the Author

 STAN COX is the author of seven books, including Losing Our Cool: Uncomfortable Truths About Our Air-Conditioned World (2010), The Green New Deal and Beyond: Ending the Climate Emergency While We Still Can (2020), and The Path to a Livable Future: A New Politics to Fight Climate Change, Racism, and the Next Pandemic (2021).
 His writing about the economic and political roots of the global ecological crisis have been published by the New York Times, Washington Post, the Nation, the New Republic, Al Jazeera, Yes!, the Progressive, and local publications across 43 U.S. states.
 In 2012, The Atlantic named Cox their "Readers' Choice Brave Thinker" for his critique of air conditioning.
-He lives in Salina, Kansas.
+He recently retired from the Land Institute in Salina, Kansas, and now lives in Dearborn, Michigan.

 Weight: 1.25 Pounds